c0deNeyt/dotfiles/README.md

 **Wrong symlink target**: Make sure you're running stow from the dotfiles directory, not from within a package directory.

+## Credits

+This dotfiles configuration includes ideas and configurations from the following repositories:

+- [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) - Template for my nvim config

+Thank you to all the developers who share their configurations and make the dotfiles community great!

 ## License

 Feel free to use and modify as needed.